mmilojevic-dev/default-react-starter/README.md

 - **React**: Leverages the latest capabilities of React, including hooks and the new rendering engine, to build dynamic and efficient user interfaces.
 - **TypeScript**: Provides strong typing to enhance code quality and readability, helping to prevent runtime errors and making the codebase easier to refactor and understand.
-- **Vite**: Utilizes Vite for fast development and optimized builds, offering out-of-the-box support for TypeScript, JSX, CSS and more, with instant server start and HMR (Hot Module Replacement).
+- **Vite**: Utilizes Vite for fast development and optimized builds, offering out-of-the-box support for TypeScript, JSX, CSS, and more, with instant server start and HMR (Hot Module Replacement).
 - **Tailwind CSS**: Employs Tailwind CSS for rapid UI development with utility-first styling, allowing developers to build custom designs without leaving your HTML.
-- **Redux Toolkit**: Implements Redux Toolkit for efficient state management, encompassing best practices and simplifying common Redux patterns.
+- **Zustand**: Implements Zustand for efficient state management, simplifying state logic and reducing boilerplate code.
 - **React Query**: Manages and synchronizes asynchronous data with the server state, optimizing data fetching, caching, and synchronization.
 - **ESLint and Prettier**: Ensures code consistency and cleanliness with automated linting and formatting to help maintain code quality standards.
 - **Axios**: Utilizes Axios for making HTTP requests to fetch or save data, an essential part of interacting with external APIs and backend.